awsdocs/aws-iot-docs/iotfleethubguide/what-is-aws-iot-monitor-how-it-works.md

 1. Configure threshold \- Set a threshold that triggers the alarms when a condition in the indexed data \(such as connectivity status over a specified interval\) is reached\.

 1. Configure notification \- Specify a group of recipients whom Fleet Hub notifies when the specified devices are in alarm\.

+## How Fleet Hub jobs work<a name="what-is-aws-iot-monitor-how-it-works-jobs"></a>

+You can use the Fleet Hub console to run remote operations on devices\.

+When job templates are enabled, you can create specific jobs from the templates in your Fleet Hub applications\.